hediet/vscode-debug-visualizer/extension/README.md

 Provides infrastructure to visualize values while debugging.

 This extension is still in development.
-Some VS Code APIs are still missing for the best experience.
+Also, for the best user experience some VS Code APIs are missing.

 ![](docs/demo.gif)